trynthink/scout/README.md

 Documentation for Scout is [available online](http://scout-bto.readthedocs.io/en/latest/).
 The documentation includes instructions for setting up a computer to run Scout, tutorials on how to use the components of Scout, a primer on the modeling approach, and reference materials for ECM definitions.

-### Baseline Energy Calculator

-The [Baseline Energy Calculator](https://trynthink.github.io/scout/calculator.html) is a web-based tool that allows users to explore the Scout baseline data.
-Based on user selections, the calculator yields total baseline U.S. energy use and CO<sub>2</sub> emissions for one or several market segments, which can help users evaluate the national impact potential for an ECM of interest.

 ### Future Updates

 You can track on-going development of Scout in this repository.
 If you find any errors in the model or opportunities for improvement, contribute to the issue tracker by [commenting on an existing issue](https://github.com/trynthink/scout/issues) or [submitting a new one](https://github.com/trynthink/scout/issues/new).

+## Scout Web App

+The [Scout web app](https://scout.energy.gov) allows users to [review ECM definitions](https://scout.energy.gov/ecms.html) from the default portfolio in a convenient tabular format; [visualize ECM impacts](https://scout.energy.gov/energy.html) on energy, CO<sub>2</sub> emissions, and operating costs for the default ECM portfolio; and [query the baseline energy database](https://scout.energy.gov/baseline-energy-calculator.html).

+### Baseline Energy Calculator

+The [Baseline Energy Calculator](https://scout.energy.gov/baseline-energy-calculator.html) is part of the Scout web app.
+It allows users to explore the Scout baseline data.
+Based on user selections, the calculator yields total baseline U.S. energy use and CO<sub>2</sub> emissions for one or several energy use segments, which can help users evaluate the national impact potential for an ECM of interest.